 God hushes storms to gentle whispers, and He offers to carry our heart-wrenching burdens on His gentle heart.
 In the family of God, He will help us through the pain, misunderstandings, family issues, and life issues, and will always bring us to a happy ending.

-Heavenly Father, thank You that I’m in Your family.
-Thank You for Your unfailing love and You will never leave or forsake me.
+Heavenly Father, thank You for the offer of anyone to come into Your family through Jesus Christ.
+Thank You for Your unfailing love and that You will never leave us or forsake us.
 Thank You that You are an ever-present help in time of trouble.
-Thank You that You love me even with all my idiosyncrasies, struggles, hopes, and dreams.
-Thank You for Your gentle heart that carries me through this crazy world and brings me safely home.
-Thank You, Father.
+Thank You Heavenly Father, for Your gentle heart that carries us through this crazy world and brings us safely home.
 Please gentle my heart in You.

 “He hushes the storm to a calm and to a gentle whisper, so that the waves of the sea are still” (Psalm 107:29, AMPC).